cardat/air-health-gis-tools/README.md

 Ivan has suggested converting all underlying grids/shapefiles/polygons to a single file format.
 This could be a good way forward as the routine for for extracting from a raster is pretty good now.

 The 5 generic types of GIS extractions are all listed as "extract_lblahblah.py".
 These will be templates to make a script for each of the layers listed in the xlsx.
 I think each layer will need to be approached uniquely though, as small things like band names, file-naming conventions, will all be different (bringing us back to the approach sugested by Ivan to homogenise the inputs).
+So far only, 1 layer is finished in the Examples folder.

+**utils.py** contains all the helper functions, that may need more generalising as each of the 5 extraction methods are implemented.

-## extract_points_from_raster_buffer
+## extract_points_from_raster_buffer.py - done
 Currently focusing on the slowest algorithms.

 Querying a point in a raster and getting a subsequent buffer around that point appears to be slowst routine.